-Students eligible to take the Comprehensive Examination must formally apply for the test on the prescribed form in the office of Graduate Studies.
+Students eligible to take the Comprehensive Examination must formally apply for the test on the Application for Comprehensive Examination Form in the office of Graduate Studies.
 Students who fail to apply in a timely manner will be prohibited from sitting for the Comprehensive Examination.